Frequently asked questions

 General Questions About NTRK fusion-positive cancer:

-1. What is NTRK fusion cancer?
+1. What is NTRK gene fusion cancer?

 Normally, NTRK genes (1,2 and 3) are responsible for TRK proteins, involved in the healthy development and function of the nervous system.
-In the case of NTRK fusion-positive cancer, part of the normal NTRK gene splits and binds with another normal gene, creating a ‘NTRK fusion oncogene’.
+In the case of NTRK gene fusion cancer, part of the normal NTRK gene splits and binds with another normal gene, creating a ‘NTRK fusion oncogene’.
 NTRK fusion oncogenes produce abnormal ‘TRK fusion’ proteins, which help rewire normal cells into cancer cells and drive cancer growth.
 Cancer drivers like this can only be detected by biomarker ‘genomic’ testing.

 - In colorectal, breast, melanoma and lung cancer, NTRK gene fusions occur in 1-5% of cases.
 (In colorectal cancer, NTRK gene fusions may be more likely in tumors that are MSI-H.)